 Development contributions (DCs) are charged to people who are developing property in the district.
 These payments ensure we can continue to provide assets and services to meet the demand created by growth.
-How much DC's will cost depends on the type of development and the area that it is in - please see the current Fees and Charges below.
+How much DC's cost depends on the type of development and the area that it is in - please see the current Fees and Charges below.

-The MPDC Development Manual sets out the processes and standards that are expected to be followed and met whenever any development project is undertaken in accordance with Matamata-Piako District Plan.
+The MPDC Development Manual sets out the processes and standards that are expected to be followed and met whenever any development project is undertaken in accordance with the Matamata-Piako District Plan.

-Easter Trading Policy (pdf, 194kb)
+Easter Trading Policy 2022 - PDF 451KB

 The purpose of the Local Easter Sunday Shop Trading Policy ("Policy") is to enable shops to trade on Easter Sunday if they wish to.
 The Policy neither requires shops to open, or individuals to shop on Easter Sunday.

-Legal Highs Policy (pdf, 384KB)
+Legal Highs Policy 2019 - PDF 590KB

 Central government introduced the Psychoactive Substances Act 2013 in July 2013.
 This Act allows councils to work with their communities to determine where licensed retail outlets can be located through the development of a Legal Highs Policy.
 This policy is then considered by the Authority when making decisions on applications for licenses to sell legal highs.

-Legal Highs – sensitive sites
+Legal highs or sensitive sites

 Applications can now be made to the Psychoactive Substances Regulatory Authority (Authority) to retail legal highs.
 There are however no approved products able to be sold at present.
 The Authority has setup a process should any applications be received to sell legal highs.
-Councils Legal Highs Policy restricts where legal highs can be sold from and the distance these shops need to be from a ‘sensitive site’.
+Councils' Legal Highs Policy restricts where legal highs can be sold from and the distance these shops need to be from a ‘sensitive site’.

 The maps below show the sensitive sites in Morrinsville, Matamata and Te Aroha.
 This will help potential applicants and the Authority work out where a legal high store could be located:

-Section 104 of the Local Government Act 2002 requires us to adopt a policy for the management of borrowing and other liabilities
+Section 104 of the Local Government Act 2002 requires us to adopt a policy for the management of borrowing and other liabilities.

-Policy on Dogs (pdf, 124kb)
+Policy on Dogs - PDF 124KB

 Council have identified five objectives for dog control in the Matamata-Piako District and developed policies to help achieve them.

-Significance and Engagement Policy (pdf, 225kb)
+Significance and Engagement Policy - PDF 592KB